Melbourne’s Most Expensive Home

 Image credit Domain.

 The prices of the above three homes are all speculative as there wouldn’t be too many buyers out there for any of them.
-My tip is they would all be more expensive than Stonington, with some people estimating that they would hit 9 figures.
+My tip is they would all be more expensive than Stonington, with some people estimating that they could even hit 9 figures.

 Something to strive for this new year!